KachiAlex/real-estate-marketplace/MOCK_USER_ACCOUNTS.md

-# Mock User Accounts for Real Estate Marketplace
+﻿# Mock User Accounts for Real Estate Marketplace

 This document contains all the mock user accounts with their complete details for testing and development purposes.

-## 🏠 Property Owners
+## ðŸ  Property Owners

 ### 1. Adebayo Oluwaseun (user_001)
 - **Email**: `adebayo.oluwaseun@gmail.com`